PRISM

 Foreseen Consequences

 A problem manifests when raw audio is edited as MIDI.
 When notes are pulled apart, they expose Theoretical Audio—the parts of notes cut off by the next ones.
+PRISM generates the audio that would have existed, according to the performance parameters it predicts.

 It is not enough to create believable audio here.
 Longer and shorter notes are performed differently.
 And human audio perception is highly-tuned to the contextual interaction of simultaneous instruments.
 PRISM incorporates these elements into Theoretical Audio—independently of ambience.